Tasty Recipes for the Home Cook

 1. Combine all of the wet ingredients into a medium bowl.
 Add garlic, black pepper, and cayenne pepper.
 Whisk well and set aside.

-2. Using a small sharp knife, puncture 1” deep holes 2” apart throughout the pork.
-Place in the plastic bag.
-Pour all but 1/3 cup of the marinade onto the pork.
-Seal the bag tight and massage the pork, working the marinade into the slits you have made.
-Refrigerate pork for 4 hours to overnight.
-Refrigerate the reserved marinade until ready to use.
+2. Use a small, sharp knife to puncture 1-inch deep holes 2 inches apart all over the pork.
+Place the pork in a plastic bag.
+Pour half of the marinade over it (refrigerate the remaining marinade).
+Seal the bag tightly and massage to work the marinade into the slits.
+Refrigerate for 4 hours or overnight.
+Keep the reserved marinade refrigerated until you’re ready to use it.

-3. Preheat oven to 275˚ F. Place pork (discard marinade) in a prepared Dutch oven or roasting pan and bake, covered, for about 4 hours or until the meat falls apart.
-As a general guide, bake 1 hour for every 1 pound of meat.
-The pork is safe to eat when the internal temperature is 145° F; shoot for an internal temp of 195°-205° F for fork-tender pork.
+3. Preheat your oven to 275° F. Place the pork (discard the marinade) in a prepared Dutch oven or roasting pan and cover it.
+Bake for approximately 4 hours, or until the meat is tender and falls apart.
+As a general rule, bake for 1 hour per pound of meat.
+The pork is safe to eat when the internal temperature reaches 145° F; aim for an internal temp of 195° F to 205° F for fork-tender pork.

 4. Brush the reserved marinade onto the pork.
-Broil on low until slight charring is on the glaze (rotate if necessary for even charring).
-Remove from the oven and allow to rest for 15 minutes.
+Broil on low until slight charring appears on the glaze (rotate if necessary for even charring).
+Remove the dish from the oven and allow it to rest for 15 minutes.
 Transfer the pork to a platter.
 Use forks to break the pork into chunks.
-Skim the fat off the top of the juices in the pan and drizzle over the pork.
+Skim the fat off the top of the juices in the pan and drizzle it over the pork.

 5. Makes 6 servings.

 6. Serving ideas: Serve with roasted, mashed, or baked potatoes and a side of veggies.
-Or shred and serve as a sandwich, quesadilla, or taco.
+Alternatively, shred and serve as a sandwich, quesadilla, or taco.

 Notes: